hixio-mh/angular-build/README.md

       // The root directory of angular app.
       "root": "Client",

-      // The output directory of bundled assets.
+      // The output directory for build/bundled result.
       "outDir": "wwwroot",

-      // The entry for app main bootstrap file.
+      // The entry for app bootstrap main file.
       "main": "main.browser.ts",

       // The asset entries to be copied to output directory.
       "assets": [
-        "assets/**/*"
+        "assets"
       ],

-      // Global script entries to be included in the build.
-Supported styles are .css, .scss, .less and .stylus.
+      // Global style entries to be included in the build.
+      // Supported styles are .css, .scss, .less and .stylus.
       "styles": [
         "styles.scss"
       ],

-      // Script entries to be added to the global scope.
-      "scripts": [],

       // The entries for app polyfills to be imported to the main entry.
       "polyfills": [